rsyncOSX/RsyncUIdocs/content/post/Built.md

 {{< figure src="/images/Xcode/console.png" alt="" position="center" style="border-radius: 8px;" >}}

-# SwiftData

-Using SwiftData in RsyncUI is a test project for learning about SwiftData and check out if SwiftData and RsyncUI is a good match.
-From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
-In RsyncUI, the Homebrew version,  there are three JSON files saved to storage: tasks, log records and user settings.
-Those data is enabled by utilizing SwiftData.

-The app is working and some minor testing is commenced.
-[RsyncUISwiftData](https://github.com/rsyncOSX/RsyncUISwiftData) is the repository for the SwiftData version of RsyncUI.

 # SwiftUI

 SwiftUI is the latest declarative framework developed by Apple for views, controls, and layout structures for user interface.